 By following Scar's orders, you broke through the city's sewers.
 Then you have contacted with Eltan and started investigating the Seven Suns merchant organization.
 It turns out that the guild members are impersonated by doppelgangers – shapeshifting beings who can perfectly impersonate anyone.
 Having dealt with this problem, you have finally moved to the headquarters of the Iron Throne in the hope that you will find definitive evidence of the organization's connection to the recent iron crisis.
 After dealing with the defenders, some of whom were the doppelgangers, you discover that the rulers of the Throne have gone to Candlekeep.
 With Eltan's blessing, you went to your old home...

-The story has come round - you are back in Candlekeep.
+The story goes round, with the team landing at Candlekeep.
 You are getting closer to the confrontation with the leaders of the Iron Throne.
 The path wasn't easy.
 Old friends behaved strangely, and you knew that there was danger within the once safe walls.
 Emissaries of the merchant organization waited on one of the upper floors.
 On your way up, you came across the sage Alaundo's prophecy about Bhaal's plan, his descendants and his return.
 You also found a letter that completely changed your life.
 Turns out you are the descendant of Bhaal.
 You have the blood of a god.
 Hence the dreams.
 And the death that follows your every step.
 And that was just the beginning of the path made of dead bodies.

 Before you finally get upstairs, you meet the mysterious Koveras, who pretended to be Gorion's friend.
 He expressed regret for his loss and gave you a ring.
 Upstairs, you met the leader of the Throne, Rieltar.
 This is one of those encounters that could have ended in various ways.
 After confessing to the guild master that you were the ones who thwarted their plans – you could have threaten each other and walked away – or start a fight.
 Either way, when you tried to leave this place, you were charged with murder and placed in custody.